-Princip ole 4: Saf eguard the integrity of corporate reports have (i) (ii) and c (iii) (iv) (v) if it do fact c verify report appo listed entity should: an audit committee which: has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and is chaired by an independent Director, who is not the Chair of the Board, lisclose: the charter of the committee; the relevant qualifications and experience of the members of the committee; and in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or ses not have an audit committee, disclose that and the processes it employs that independently and safeguard the integrity of its corporate ting, including the processes for the integration of the audit engagement partner.
-YES The Company has a designated Committee.
-The Audit and Radisclosed in the Corporate Gove on the Company's website.
-The Audit and Risk Committee compand the majority of the Committee executive Directors.
-The Commit independent Director who is not The current members of the Audit Independent non-executive (Committee Chairman), Michael The Committee Chairman is not The members of the Audit and Radiscation and experience, committee meets during each individual attendances of the maditional Directors' Report in each Annual Report is available on the Company Risk Committee Charter is rnance Statement available to Charter specifies that the rises at least three members, the must be independent non-tree must be chaired by an the Chairman of the Board.
-It and Risk Committee are all Directors: Ashley Roff of Porter and Tim Goldsmith.
-The Charman of the Board isk Committee, their relevant the number of times the in financial year, and the embers, are disclosed in the all Report.
-The FY20 Annual Recommendation 4.2 The Board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
-YES e Company's Audit and Risk Committed, before the Board approves the Color ancial reports, the Company has receifilling the role of CFO, for the financial declaration that the financial records operly maintained and that the finance appropriate accounting standards of the financial position and performancial position has been formed on the basicanagement and internal control which mpany's interim and annual ved from its CEO and person statements for each period, of the Company have been cial statements comply with and give a true and fair view ce of the entity and that the s of a sound system of risk
+Princip Principle 4: Safeguard the integrity of corporate reports have (i) (ii) and c (iii) (iv) (v) tion 4.1 a listed entity should: an audit committee which: has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and is chaired by an independent Director, who is not the Chair of the Board, disclose: the charter of the committee; the relevant qualifications and experience of the members of the committee; and in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or the processes it employs that independently and safeguard the integrity of its corporate YES (a) The Company has a designated and separate Audit and R Committee.
+The Audit and Risk Committee Charter disclosed in the Corporate Governance Statement availar on the Company's website.
+The Charter specifies that the Audit and Risk Committee comprises at least three members and the majority of the Committee must be independent new executive Directors.
+The Committee must be chaired by independent Director who is not the Chairman of the Boar The current members of the Audit and Risk Committee are Independent non-executive Directors: Ashley R (Committee Chairman), Michael Porter and Tim Goldsm The Committee Chairman is not the Charman of the Boar The members of the Audit and Risk Committee, their relevance qualification and experience, the number of times a committee meets during each financial year, and individual attendances of the members, are disclosed in Directors' Report in each Annual Report.
+The FY20-S Annual Report is available on the Company's website. repor appo The Bo entity's from its of the financ stando and po formed Recommendation 4.2 The Board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+YES The Company's Audit and Risk Committee is responsible for ensur that, before the Board approves the Company's interim and ann financial reports, the Company has received from its CEO and persuffilling the role of CFO, for the financial statements for each period a declaration that the financial records of the Company have be properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair virus of the financial position and performance of the entity and that opinion has been formed on the basis of a sound system of management and internal control which is operating effectively.